 The photo requirements for a German Schengen visa follow ICAO standards.

-Children require a Schengen visa to travel to Germany.
-In addition to all the standard documents, you’ve to provide the following:
+If you require a Schengen visa to travel to Germany, your children will also require a Schengen visa.
+Each child will need their own application.
+In addition to all the standard documents, you've to provide the following:

 Germany lets certain travelers mail-in their visa applications.
 This saves travelers having to visit the German consulate for in-person appointments.